Updated: March 15, 2017

 The most common question I get from readers is How do I find cheap airfares?

 It’s complicated, I usually reply.

-Having a good idea of how the industry works, the different options for buying tickets, and how to get the best deal and cheapest price on a ticket can make the whole experience a fun first step into planning your trip.
+Having a good idea of how the industry works, the different options for buying airline tickets, and how to get the best deal and cheapest price on a ticket can make the whole experience a fun first step into planning your trip.

 I’ll describe below my thoughts on finding cheap fares and how I go about planning a route, picking an airline, and searching for the best ticket deals.